atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i tii'
 III
-I ji When the Selbys went next to sirtho i III masst, Charlotte Lumle^ cried, “Well, hili protest, Maria, " (for fo She called nil Miss Selby, and Ib she told her stie
+I ji When the Selbys went next to sirtho i III masst, Charlotte Lumle^ cried, Well, hili protest, Maria, " (for fo She called nil Miss Selby, and Ib she told her stie
 !
 Ill ought to be called, as Poll and Moll
 II were the most vulgar sounds in the
 1 11
-li world) “that your brother is quite a
+li world) that your brother is quite a
-I LIII “handsome fellow. .Dis pity to fooil iilii him by making him a parson."
+I LIII handsome fellow. .Dis pity to fooil iilii him by making him a parson."
 1|:,. ‘ iiii
 III I believe, " replied miss Selby,
 I I. he would gladly be excused from talc
-11 “ing orders; but my father thinks it
+11 ing orders; but my father thinks it
-[ “proper to put him in the way of pre ll“ “
+[ proper to put him in the way of pre ll
-|| j ■' “Your father child, " Said she, “by
+|| j ■' Your father child, " Said she, by
-III “what 1 can find, would ruin all of p“ “He would make his fon a stu j|i “• pid fellow of a college, and marry ip; poor Fanny here, to a mere rustic. lii ' ■.
-“As ft
+III what 1 can find, would ruin all of p He would make his fon a stu j|i • pid fellow of a college, and marry ip; poor Fanny here, to a mere rustic. lii ' ■.
+As ft
 I
 1 4
 , izj »
-“As to you, .Maria, I suppose he would not have yoti married at all, “but keep you at home to look after “the pigs and chickens. — But this “brother of yours, my dear. — Why “didn’t you bring him with you?
+As to you, .Maria, I suppose he would not have yoti married at all, but keep you at home to look after the pigs and chickens. — But this brother of yours, my dear. — Why didn’t you bring him with you?
-“Here is no man, you know, in this “place, and where there is a scarcity“ “must: take up with what we can “find."
+Here is no man, you know, in this place, and where there is a scarcity must: take up with what we can find."
 /
 r
-“Indeed, Miss Lumley, " said Fanny, who was fond of Charles, “I , I
-“do not think my brother despicable— — •
-“he may not be quite fo polish“ “as the men in London, yet I dare “say there are many women who would “love Charles exceedingly."
+Indeed, Miss Lumley, " said Fanny, who was fond of Charles, I , I do not think my brother despicable— — • he may not be quite fo polish as the men in London, yet I dare say there are many women who would love Charles exceedingly."
 /
-“May be So, " replied Charlotte, red cnning and drawing up her head, (and -
+May be So, " replied Charlotte, red cnning and drawing up her head, (and -

 i; by fb doing, creating shfpicions which northeast lil'l ver entered before into the mind of Fan
 Cil
 Itiji my, who now began to imagine that Mist
 III Lumley was as much pleased with her
-I brother, as he was with her;) “May be i “fo — Some women may like shabby Par“
-“who cannot get any other meh, i “but people who have beauty and birth, " I continued she, shatching up her head still higher, “may have plenty of admirers, lovers without number."
+I brother, as he was with her;) May be i fo — Some women may like shabby Par who cannot get any other meh, i but people who have beauty and birth, " I continued she, shatching up her head still higher, may have plenty of admirers, lovers without number."
 Here she assumed a look of insoient I triumph over the two Selbys, who hung their heads, ashamed of not having been able to boast of tiocir conqiitshs too.
 !
 Fanny, thinking of Lewfon, fetched a